Loreto Mauleón

-She performed in 4 seasons of the Basque soap opera Goenkale.
+Mauleón performed in four seasons of the Basque soap opera Goenkale.
 Her debut in a feature film came with a role in La máquina de pintar nubes (2009).

 In 2012, she joined the cast of the second season of El secreto de Puente Viejo, performing the role of María Castañeda, which brought her public recognition.
 The character stopped appearing in the series in January 2015, after more than 600 episodes.
 Mauleón then starred in the Basque period drama series Aitaren Etxea and performed the role of Zita Polo in the miniseries Lo que escondían sus ojos.
 Mauleón returned to Puente Viejo to reprise the role of María Castañeda in 2016.
 She returned again to the series in 2018, leaving the series in 2019.

 Mauleón's breakthrough role as Arantxa in Patria (2020) earned her critical acclaim and won her a Feroz Award for Best Supporting Actress.
 After an appearance in the miniseries Blowing Kisses, she joined the main cast of Express, which began filming in March 2021.